SUSE/ha-sap-terraform-deployments/azure/README.md

 Will delete blob `SLES12-SP4-SAP-Azure-BYOS.x86_64-0.9.0-Build2.1.vhd` from storage container `MyStorageContainer`.

-## To Do

-* Adapt the logic units to work as modules instead of plain terraform files

 ## Extra info

 More info in [Azure's Terraform Create Complete VM Document](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/terraform-create-complete-vm).

-Also check the documentation in https://www.terraform.io/docs.